 '''

-sudo dnf install poppler-utils unoconv libreoffice-headless
+sudo yum install -y poppler-utils unoconv libreoffice-headless

 '''

-Note: You can leave out unoconv and libreoffice-headless if you want only PDF support.
+Note: You can leave out unoconv and libreoffice-headless if you want only pdf support.
 This will result in a much smaller list of dependencies.

 pdf.js relies on git submodules, so be sure you have fetched them: